Austan Goolsbee: Service in Obama administration

-In 2009, he was voted the Funniest Celebrity in Washington.
-One practical joke was giving a dead fish to the departing White House chief of staff Rahm Emanuel, who has been known to give dead fish to political opponents.

 On June 15, 2009, he appeared as a guest on The Colbert Report.
-He made a second appearance on The Colbert Report on October 13, 2010, where he defended Obama's tax cut policies which would allow tax breaks to expire for Americans earning more than $250,000 per year.
-Goolsbee's main arguments were that 98% of Americans would still receive a tax break under the Obama proposal and that the country would have to borrow money to fund tax breaks for the wealthiest Americans if all tax breaks were extended.
-In November 2010, however, the House of Representatives swung to a Republican majority who threatened that they would not extend the expiring tax cuts on that 98% without extending the cuts for the wealthiest 2% as well, and in December Obama signed a compromise deal to extend the cuts for all.
+He made a second appearance on The Colbert Report on October 13, 2010, and a third on May 18, 2011.

+In 2009, he was called "Washington's funniest celebrity".
+One practical joke was giving a dead fish to the departing White House chief of staff Rahm Emanuel, who had been known to give dead fish to political opponents.

 In January 2011, Goolsbee expressed the administration's confidence that the U.S. debt limit would be raised, noting that rhetoric from some members of Congress, who suggested the routine increase should be opposed, "[appear] to reflect a deep misunderstanding of the consequences of default".

 On June 6, 2011, Goolsbee announced that he would return to the University of Chicago.
 He was expected to play an informal role from Chicago in Obama's 2012 campaign.